What Is Spastic Cerebral Palsy?

 - untreated jaundice (a yellowing of the skin and whites of eyes)

 - being shaken as a baby (shaken baby syndrome)

-- brain injury from an accident (such as a car accident)
+- injury in early childhood (such as from a car accident)

 Premature babies (babies born early) are at higher risk for CP than babies born full-term.
 So are low-birthweight babies (even if carried to term) and multiple births, such as twins and triplets.